 Nuby Teething Bibs: Shaped like a bandana rather than a traditional bib, this option also features a silicone teether at the hanging end of the triangle to soothe your baby’s gums.

-What to look for in feeding bibs?
+What to look for in feeding bibs

-- Cleaning – Feeding bibs are typically made of either a coated polyester or silicone.
+- Cleaning – Feeding bibs are made of either a coated polyester or silicone.
 The polyester bibs may require washing and drying time between uses, while the silicone bib will be easy to wipe out and reuse immediately.
 You can even throw some of these into the dishwasher!

 - Coverage – Although feeding bibs tend to be large, some cover more than others.
-If your child is large for his age or an especially messy eater, you may want to look for a bib with a wider torso cover, or even a smock style option.
+If your child is large for their age or an especially messy eater, you may want to look for a bib with a wider torso cover, or even a smock style option.

 Popular feeding bibs to consider

-Bumkins SuperBib: With a crumb catcher and a solid hook and loop closure, this is a great bib to have around and especially good for travel.
+Bumkins SuperBib: With a crumb catcher and a solid hook and loop closure, this is a great bib to have around and it’s especially good for travel.
 It does not wipe off as easily as a silicone option, but it makes up for it by being machine washable.
 It also comes in a huge variety of colors and designs.

 Ava + Oliver Silicone Bib: These bibs have a large pocket for catching food droppings and a solid closure to keep it from being pulled off before mealtime is over.
 The silicone is BPA free and resistant up to 450℉ so it can even be run through the dishwasher when wiping it off isn’t getting the job done.